tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![rolling_stats_daily_prices](Images/rolling_stats_daily_prices.png)

-* Rolling statistics tend to smooth out the trend of the initial dataset, allowing for more general or holistic analysis of a dataset rather than focusing on every twist and turn of the data.
+* Rolling statistics tend to smooth out the trend of the initial dataset, allowing for a more general or holistic analysis of a dataset rather than focusing on every twist and turn of the data.

 * Rolling statistics factor in the progression of time.
 Therefore, a rolling 7-day window makes sense to smooth out the trend when looking at a short-term weekly investment scope.
 Two interesting metrics to calculate in rolling statistics are the mean and the standard deviation.